Evander Sno: Later career and retirement

 In August 2011, Sno signed a one-year contract with Eredivisie side RKC Waalwijk.
 Due to his good performances at RKC Waalwijk, several Dutch teams showed interest in Sno.
 Both Eredivisie teams Roda JC and NEC Nijmegen wanted to sign a contract with him.

 He signed a two-year contract with NEC at 6 June 2012.
 Once again, on 29 September 2012, Sno suffered another on-pitch cardiac arrest, however, due to having a defibrillator fitted previously, he was able to walk off the pitch.
 On 3 April 2013, Sno ended his contract with NEC because of a disagreement with the club.

 On 28 October 2013, Sno signed a deal until the end of the season with his former club RKC.
 After they were relegated to the Dutch Eerste Divisie, Sno left as a free agent and signed with Belgian side Westerlo on 4 June 2014.
 However, he only played two matches in half a season and dissolved his contract on 7 December 2014.

 On 31 January 2015, it was announced that Sno would sign a contract until the end of the season with Dutch Eredivisie side ADO Den Haag.
 After another spell at RKC, he joined Dutch Eerste Klasse amateur club DHSC in July 2017.
 He announced his retirement in 2018.

 International career

 Born in the Netherlands, Sno is of Surinamese descent.
 Sno was a regular in the Dutch Under-21 team.
 In October 2006, Sno was handed a surprise callup for the Netherlands national football squad for the friendly against England national team, Sno was unused in the game On 16 July 2008, he was named in the Dutch squad for the Olympic Games in Beijing.
 In the opening game against Nigeria, Sno received a red card.

-Management
+Coaching career

 In January 2019, six months after announcing his retirement as a player, Sno was appointed as assistant coach to FC Lienden head coaches Hans van de Haar and Nordin Wooter.